decretist/Dissertation/Chapter3/chapter3.md

 offering Gratian's monastic life brought to the Church".
 @southern_scholastic_1995, 286-287, 304.

-[^9]: Pennngton reads a great deal into the order (why wasn't Gratian referred to first?) and the honorifics (why wasn't Gratian referred to as "Magister"?). @pennington_biography_2018, 387-388.
+[^9]: Pennington reads a great deal into the order (why wasn't Gratian referred to first?) and the honorifics (why wasn't Gratian referred to as "Magister"?). @pennington_biography_2018, 387-388.
 There is, however, no reason to assume that the notary who reported on the proceedings would necessarily have been well-informed about Gratian, who was, after all, not a local figure in Venice.

 [^15]: Winroth has since come to contextualize the differences between the first and second recension with respect to the use of